massiltag/ios-weather-app/README.md

 Supervised by [Adrien Humilière](mailto:adhumi+dant@gmail.com).

 ## Presentation ##
-This project uses the [OpenWeatherMap API](https://openweathermap.org/api), which provides two endpoints that we will use in this app :
+This project uses the [OpenWeatherMap API](https://openweathermap.org/api), which provides two endpoints and a JSON file that we will use in this app :
-* [Current weather data](https://openweathermap.org/current) for getting current weather in a location.
+* [Current weather data](https://openweathermap.org/current) for getting current weather in a location
-* [Five days forecast](https://openweathermap.org/forecast5) for getting a five-day forecast in a location.
+* [Five days forecast](https://openweathermap.org/forecast5) for getting a five-day forecast in a location
+* [Cities list JSON](http://bulk.openweathermap.org/sample/) for searching a city

 ## Features ##